 Question: Why is the "bytes per row" larger than the actual amount of data in each row?

-The Display Schema Page - The Tables List
+Help - Display Schema - The Tables List